skypjack/entt/docs/md/core.md

 otherwise.

 A type info object is an opaque class that is also copy and move constructible.
-This class is returned by the `type_id` function template:
+Objects of this class are returned by the `type_id` function template:

 ```cpp
 auto info = entt::type_id<a_type>();
 ```

-These are the information made available by this object:
+These are the information made available by a `type_info` object:

 * The index associated with a given type: